MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 -   For more information on engaging Microsoft services to assist with preparing your IR process for ATA generated events and deploying ATA, contact your Microsoft representative by accessing [this page](https://www.microsoft.com/en-us/microsoftservices/campaigns/cybersecurity-protection.aspx).

--   Access [this page](https://www.microsoft.com/en-us/microsoftservices/campaigns/cybersecurity-protection.aspx) for more information on engaging Microsoft services to assist with investigating and recovering from an incident
+-   Access [this page](https://www.microsoft.com/en-us/microsoftservices/campaigns/cybersecurity-protection.aspx) for more information on engaging Microsoft services to assist with investigating and recovering from an incident.

 -   To Implement ATA, follow the deployment guide available [here](http://aka.ms/ata).